 When using your bedroom as a home office, color can be used to express your style, as well as creating a relaxing atmosphere.
 By opting for office furniture in a light wood, this already small space isn't overwhelmed by a large desk in a contrasting color.

 Home office accessories, such as a small pin board and a couple of stunning desk lamps establish this as a work space, while complementing the interiors style seen throughout the rest of the space.

-19. Or even into your living room
+30. Bring your office into your living room